 Cytokines are released as a response to inflammation.
 In response to inflammation, the immune system leads to fat cells being unable to respond properly to insulin.

 This leads to fat cells releasing their fatty acids into the blood.
 This then leads to higher levels of cholesterol, which is associated with a higher risk of heart disease and proliferative diabetic retinopathy.

 How long does it take to reverse diabetes?

 Fasting blood sugar levels have been known to normalize within seven days after establishing a negative calorie balance in the body.
 It does not matter whether this change is initiated by bariatric surgery or through dietary changes (ketogenic diet, plant-based diet, etc.).

 Either way, fasting plasma glucose levels can go back to normal levels within one week.
 This occurs because there is actually quite a substantial decrease in liver fat content when there is a caloric deficit in the body.
-This helps with normalization of liver insulin sensitivity.
+This helps with the normalization of liver insulin sensitivity.

 Over a span of eight weeks, the first phase and maximal rates of insulin secretion slowly but surely return to normal.
 This happens alongside steadily decreasing fat content in the pancreas.

 Natural ways to reverse diabetes